 In celebration of national Get Into Your Sanctuary activities, NOAA's Office of National Marine Sanctuaries holds a photo contest annually from Memorial Day weekend to Labor Day weekend.

-Winning photos will be featured in next year's Earth Is Blue Magazine and on the Earth Is Blue social media campaign.
+Winning photos will be featured in next year's Earth Is Blue social media campaign.

 2021 1st Place, Sanctuary Views: James Moskito.
 Arch Rock South East Farallon in Greater Farallones National Marine Sanctuary.